 includes activities for the camper who likes to play team sports but wants some variety.
 The campers will play a different team sport on a daily basis.
 Many of these games are well known, such as kickball or volleyball, while others, such as Tseg Ball, campers may play for the very first time.

 includes a variety of sports for girls only.
-Girls will play soccer, basketball and other sports of their choice.
+Girls will play soccer, basketball, and other sports of their choice.

 is for campers who are at least Red Cross Level 3 swimmers.
 Participants are tested for basic swimming ability on the first day of the session.
 Campers who do not pass the basic test will be placed in lessons at the discretion of the swim director.

-s an all-afternoon option for our youngest campers.
+is an all-afternoon option for our youngest campers.
 It includes daily swim lessons, a variety of recreational activities, games, read-aloud time, and a Popsicle at break.
 This group of campers remains with the same counselors in a nurturing environment for the entire afternoon.
 Sport Pals campers who choose the early-dismissal option will still get their daily swim lesson.

 are taught by the Summer Place swim instructors and follow the Red Cross Learn-to-Swim curriculum.
-Swim lessons are held in the indoor pool at the Sports Center, weather permitting.

 is for campers of all abilities.
 Instructors will assess the campers on the first few days of each session and plan appropriate activities based on their skill levels.
+Includes a variety of net games.

 will feature activities for campers looking for something other than team sports.
 We will have different activities every day, but unlike Game of the Day, they will not be team sports.
 Some of the planned activities are bocce, slip ‘n slide, and hide and seek.